A Story of Connection

 Her Story

-I was in the Intensive Care Unit (ICU) in 2022, seriously ill with double pneumonia.
-I was put into an induced coma to save my life.
-ICU delirium is horrendous and scary, but there was one calming moment I remembered, and it was hearing music.
+In 2022 I was in the ICU [Intensive Care Unit] with double pneumonia and was placed into an induced coma to save my life.
+ICU delirium was terrifying, but there was one calming moment stayed with me – hearing music.

-When I came out of the coma, I mentioned it to a few people, but they thought I imagined it.
-A few months after leaving the hospital, I had a call with the ICU psychologist and mentioned the music being so vivid.
-The psychologist confirmed they sometimes have a cellist play for patients.
+When I woke, people thought I’d imagined it.
+Until months later an ICU psychologist confirmed they sometimes have a cellist play for the patients.
 My sister also recalled seeing someone pack away an instrument during her visit.

-Fast forward a couple of years, and a friend told me about a group for wellness with a cello player.
-I wondered if it could be the same one that played to me when I was in a coma… and it turns out it is!
+Fast forward a couple of years, and a friend tells me about a group for wellness with a cellist.
+I wonder if it could be the same musician.
+I managed to get in touch and it turns out it was!

 Research shows that music can stimulate brain activity in remarkable ways, even for patients in comas.
 Familiar melodies and soothing tones may activate neural pathways, potentially aiding recovery and providing emotional relief in overwhelming medical situations.
 ICU delirium, a condition often experienced by patients in intensive care, can be terrifying, but live music has been shown to reduce anxiety and create a sense of stability.

-This story is a testament to how a simple act of sharing a musical moment can profoundly impact lives.
+This story is a shows us how a simple act of sharing a musical moment can profoundly impact lives.
 We are grateful that we are able to share this story.

 Stay connected with us for more inspiring stories and updates on our programmes.
 Support Wishing Well Music for Health and follow us on social media.